dibollinger/CookieBlock-Violation-Detection/README.md

 ## Credits and License

 Copyright © 2021 Dino Bollinger

-Under the MIT License
-See included LICENSE file
+MIT License, see included LICENSE file

 These scripts were created as part of a master thesis on GDPR Compliance, and is part of a series of repositories for the CookieBlock browser extension: